Children playing on a synthetic turf playground surface with safety padding

 This guide breaks down everything you need to know about synthetic turf playground safety, from ASTM testing standards and fall height ratings to infill options and heat management.
 Whether you are planning a school playground, a municipal park, or a backyard play area, this information will help you make a confident decision.

-What Makes Synthetic Turf Safe for Playgrounds?
+Is Artificial Turf a Safe Choice for Playgrounds?

 Synthetic turf playground safety comes down to three factors: impact absorption, material composition, and proper installation.
 A well-designed playground turf system includes a shock-absorbing pad beneath the turf, infill that cushions falls, and fibers tested for lead and heavy metal content.